Steve Claridge: Moves into management

-Later playing career
+Later playing and management career

 In his later playing career, chronologically, Claridge played for Brighton and Hove Albion, Brentford, Wycombe Wanderers, Gillingham, Bradford City and Walsall.
 In the summer of 2005 he was appointed as manager of Millwall, but following board-room changes he was relieved of his duties after just 36 days, before his team had played any competitive matches.
 His replacement was Colin Lee.
 The decision to dismiss Claridge was taken by new chairman Theo Paphitis, who stated that "there was a very big chance we could get relegated" under his management.
 Millwall were indeed relegated from the Championship that season.

 At the start of the 2006–07 season Claridge was without a club, having made 999 career appearances.
 Eventually, in December 2006, he re-signed for Bournemouth for a month on a pay-as-you-play basis.
 His 1,000th first-team match was a 4–0 defeat to Port Vale on 9 December, at the age of 40.

 He played a one-off match for Isthmian League Premier Division club Worthing on 16 January 2007, a 1–1 draw with AFC Wimbledon.
 Two weeks later, Claridge joined divisional rivals Harrow Borough, for whom he scored on debut in a 4–4 draw with Margate.

 In September 2009, Claridge came out of retirement to play unpaid for his former club, the Conference South side Weymouth, who were in severe financial difficulties.